Mediatek-Cloud/MCS/api_references/README.md

 ### Devices

 We will have two types of devices in the MCS, the first kind is the test device.
-The test device is for the developer to use to test the functionality of the product before release.
+The test device is for the developer to use to test the functionality of the prototype before release.
-The second kind of device is the batch create devices created after a product is released and is used for the end user.
+The second kind of device is the batch create devices created after a prototype is released and is used for the end user.

 MCS also provides APIs for both develoer and the user.
 For example, to create device, retrieve data from device and remote contol using the device.

-### Product
+### Prototype

-A product is the service that you are going to deliver as a deliverable in the end.
-The MSC also provides several APIs for the developers to make use of regarding the product.
-The developer will add data channels in a product and test the product by creating the test device before release.
+A prototype is the service that you are going to deliver as a deliverable in the end.
+The MSC also provides several APIs for the developers to make use of regarding the prototype.
+The developer will add data channels in a prototype and test the prototype by creating the test device before release.